Years published: 1986, 1987, 1988, 1989, 1995, 2001, 2002, 2003, 2009, 2012, 2015, 2018, 2023

-Erythromelalgia is characterized by severe, burning pain, marked redness (erythema) of the skin, swelling, and increased skin temperature, particularly of the feet.
-However, in some affected individuals, the hands may be the primary sites of involvement.
-Although both sides of the body are usually affected (bilateral), involvement may sometimes be limited to one side (unilateral), particularly in cases in which erythromelalgia has occurred secondary to another underlying condition or disorder (secondary erythromelalgia).
+Erythromelalgia is characterized by predominantly intermittent episodes of severe, burning pain associated with red hot extremities: during episodes there is marked redness (erythema) of the skin and increased skin temperature, particularly of the feet.
+In some affected individuals, the hands may be the primary sites of involvement.
+Although both sides of the body are usually affected (bilateral), involvement may sometimes be limited to one side (unilateral).

-As noted above, disorder onset may sometimes occur gradually and subtly, possibly remaining relatively mild and unchanged in nature or degree over years or decades.
-However, in others with the condition, symptoms may begin suddenly (acutely) and, in some cases, may rapidly spread, increase in severity, and possibly become disabling over weeks.
-Reports suggest that, in many affected individuals, the disorder has a chronic course that may gradually increase in severity over time.
-In some with severe erythromelalgia, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs, or to the ears or face.
+Erythromelalgia often starts with occasional episodes of red, of feet occurring for example once a week or once a month.
+The episodes may increase in frequency with time; the progression may sometimes occur gradually and subtly or remaining relatively mild and unchanged in nature or degree over years or decades.
+However, in others with the condition, symptoms may begin suddenly (acutely) and, in some people, may rapidly spread, increase in severity, and possibly become disabling over months.
+Reports suggest that in many affected individuals, the disorder has a chronic course that may gradually increase in severity over time.
+Rarely, involvement may spread (usually bilaterally), such as from the feet up the legs (lower limbs), from the hands up the arms (upper limbs), from the upper to the lower limbs, from the lower to the upper limbs and occasionally involve the ears or face.

 Associated symptoms may occur intermittently or on an almost continuous basis.
-Episodes or intensification of symptoms are sometimes described as “flaring”, during which there is sudden (acute) redness, pain, sensation of heat, and swelling.
+Episodes or intensification of symptoms are sometimes described as “flaring”, during which there is sudden (acute) redness, pain, sensation of heat and swelling.
 During a flare, some affected individuals may also experience tingling pain or other symptoms similar to those associated with peripheral neuropathy.
 (For further information on this condition, please see the “Related Disorders” section of this report below.)
-Evidence suggests that, in many cases, flaring occurs late in the day and may last throughout the night, thus potentially interfering with sleep.
+Many patients report that flares occur late in the day and may occur at night in bed, thus potentially interfering with sleep.

 “Hallmarks” or characteristics of erythromelalgia include triggering or worsening of symptoms with exposure to heat (heat intolerance) or exercise and relief with cooling.
 These symptoms are characteristic of erythromelalgia but may occur with other disorders.
 They are not unique to erythromelalgia.
 The temperature at which symptoms may be triggered or exacerbated varies from person to person.
 (Please see the “Standard Therapies” section below for further information).

-Studies of families with autosomal dominant erythermalgia have now demonstrated mutations in sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
+Studies of families with autosomal dominant erythermalgia have demonstrated pathogenic variants (mutations) in the gene for sodium channel Na(v)1.7, which is selectively expressed within nociceptive dorsal root ganglion and sympathetic ganglion neurons.
 Shifts in activation and deactivation, and enhanced responses to small stimuli in mutant channels, decrease the threshold for single impulses and high-frequency trains of impulses in pain-sensing neurons.
+This is termed a ‘gain of function’ mutation and results in disproportionate pain in the affected red, hot areas (most often the feet)

 In others with erythromelalgia, the condition may occur secondary to various underlying disorders, particularly certain bone marrow disorders characterized by abnormally increased production of particular blood cells (myeloproliferative disorders).
 Many additional disorders have also been reported in association with erythromelalgia.
 (For more information, please see the “Related Disorders” section of this report below.)
-There is increasing evidence that neuropathies (large or small fiber) are associated with erythromelalgia- whether this is a cause or effect of erythromelalgia is unclear.
-In addition, evidence suggests that erythromelalgia may also occur as an adverse effect secondary to the administration of certain drugs (e.g., bromocriptine, nifedipine, nicardipine).
+There is increasing evidence that neuropathies (large or small fiber) are strongly associated with erythromelalgia- whether this is a cause or effect of erythromelalgia is unclear.
+Indeed, many medical experts think that erythromelalgia is a neurologic disorder.

 The exact underlying cause of erythromelalgia is not known.
 However, evidence suggests that it results from abnormalities in the normal narrowing (vasoconstriction) and widening (vasodilation) of the diameter (caliber) of certain blood vessels, leading to abnormalities in blood flow to the extremities.

-Reports indicate that females are more affected than males.
-Although disorder onset appears to occur most commonly in middle age, associated symptoms may develop at any age.
+Females are more often affected than males.
+Although disorder onset occurs most commonly in middle age, associated symptoms may develop at any age.
 For example, researchers have reported an extended family (kindred) in which affected members typically developed symptoms beginning between ages two to eight years.

 The diagnosis of erythromelalgia is established by a thorough evaluation of the characteristic symptoms and signs of the disease.
-Patient and family history can be helpful, and specialized tests may help to exclude certain disorders with similar symptoms.
+Photographs of the affected areas during symptoms are extremely helpful (for example, photos of red feet or hands during symptoms – the redness is almost unique to erythromelalgia when associated with the history).
+Patient and family history can be helpful and specialized tests may help to exclude certain disorders with similar symptoms.
 It is also helpful to confirm or rule out underlying diseases or conditions that may occur in association with erythromelalgia (i.e., to help differentiate primary and secondary erythromelalgia).
-For example, because erythromelalgia may be an early sign of certain conditions (e.g., thrombocythemia, polycythemia vera), certain laboratory tests, such as regular blood cell counts, and other specialized tests may be periodically conducted to help ensure prompt diagnosis and treatment of such underlying disorders.
+For example, because erythromelalgia may be an early sign of certain conditions (e.g., thrombocythemia, polycythemia vera), certain laboratory tests, such as yearly blood cell counts and other specialized tests may be periodically conducted to help ensure prompt diagnosis and treatment of such underlying disorders.

-Experts indicate that the intermittent nature of erythromelalgia in some cases may potentially lead to difficulties or delays in its diagnosis.
-Therefore, because symptoms may be reduced or absent until late in the day, for example, physicians may recommend that affected individuals take pictures of the involved regions during flaring and/or schedule clinical examinations late in the day if possible.
-In addition, during diagnostic assessment, physicians may possibly recommend exercise or immersion of an affected region in hot water for a certain period (e.g., approximately 10 to 30 minutes), to provoke a flare so a diagnosis may be made.
+Experts indicate that the intermittent nature of erythromelalgia in some people may potentially lead to difficulties or delays in its diagnosis.
+Therefore, because symptoms may be reduced or absent until late in the day, for example, physicians may recommend that affected individuals take photographs of the involved regions during flaring and/or schedule clinical examinations late in the day if possible.

 As mentioned above (see “Symptoms”), in individuals with erythromelalgia, associated symptoms are typically relieved with cooling.
 More specifically, in almost all cases, affected individuals may experience pain relief by immersing the affected regions in ice water.
-However, according to experts, it is essential to note that the repeated immersion sometimes performed by those with severe erythromelalgia may actually serve to trigger symptom episodes (i.e., reactive flaring) and may lead to skin injury and potentially serious complications.
-Such complications may include infection; nonhealing skin sores (ulcers); softening and breaking down of skin due to abnormally prolonged exposure to moisture (maceration); and/or localized tissue loss (necrosis).
+However, according to experts, it is essential to note that the repeated immersion sometimes performed by those with severe erythromelalgia may lead to skin injury and potentially serious complications.
+Such complications may include infection; nonhealing skin sores (ulcerations); softening and breaking down of skin due to abnormally prolonged exposure to moisture (maceration) and/or localized tissue loss (necrosis).

-Many with the disorder may also experience symptom relief by exposing affected areas to cold air, such as through the use of air conditioners or fans, although again, excessive blowing air on the skin can cause its own cycle of problems (the equivalent of ‘windburn’).
-In addition, even those with mild disease may find themselves avoiding warm or hot temperatures in an effort to help minimize symptoms.
+Many people with the disorder also experience symptom relief by exposing affected areas to cold air, such as through the use of air conditioners or fans, although excessive blowing air on the skin can cause its own cycle of problems (the equivalent of ‘windburn’).
+In addition, even those with mild disease may find themselves avoiding warm or hot temperatures to help minimize symptoms.

 Many affected individuals find that symptoms worsen with a dependent (or “hanging down”) position.
 Accordingly, episodes may potentially be avoided or reduced by elevating involved regions.